Climate change damage will cost Russia $99bn, warns deputy minister of the Far East and Arctic

 The bottom line is that the worst affected regions will have to spend between 4% and 5% of their gross regional product on repairs and upgrades and the permafrost meltdown will shave another 1%-2% off Russia’s economic growth for decades to come.

 Belatedly the Russian government is starting to respond to the threat.
 Krutikov and the Ministry of the Far East and Arctic are currently in the process of elaborating a federal plan on Arctic climate change adaptation.
-A group of 36 leading researchers in the field are involved in the work and the plan is to be presented in the course of December, TASS reports.
+A group of 36 leading researchers in the field are involved in the work and the plan will be presented in the course of December, TASS reports.

-The Ministry of the Far East and Arctic is also involved in the making of a state environmental monitoring system for the Arctic, which is part of the newly launched Arctic strategy to massively exploit raw materials found in the Arctic region launched in October.
+The Ministry of the Far East and Arctic is also involved in the making of a state environmental monitoring system for the Arctic, which is part of the new Arctic strategy to massively exploit raw materials found in the Arctic region launched in October.

 Krutikov said there is a need for many more monitoring stations across the Arctic in addition to the existing 430 hydrological units currently deployed in the region.